 On the right side of the menu bar is the Help drop-down menu which gives access to in-product and online Help content along with access to Support, Learning, and the License information as shown below.

 Along the left side of the Ideate StyleManager dialog is the Found in File pane, which displays all of the relevant styles that exist in the current project or family file.
 Use the Search box to filter the results.
 For example, you can type "model" to quickly find only the fill patterns that are defined for model elements.

 In addition to the Search text box, the following filters can make it easier to quickly find a specific style or set of styles:

 Styles that have not been analyzed are displayed with a "?" and cannot be merged or deleted until they have been analyzed.
 Uncheck this checkbox to hide those that have not yet been analyzed.
 Styles that have a "-" indicate a built-in style that cannot be analyzed, deleted, or renamed.

 Styles that can and have been analyzed will display a number to the left of the style name indicating whether it is in use.
 A zero (0) indicates the style is not in use and can be safely deleted.
 To quickly delete all unused styles, uncheck the "Used" and the "Not Analyzed" checkboxes, then select all remaining styles for batch deletion.

 Object Styles, Line Styles, Fill Patterns, and Family Parameters each have built-in styles.
 None of the Revit built-in styles can be deleted or renamed.
-The built-in styles also cannot be adequately analyzed given API limitations and therefore have some unique requirements within Ideate StyleManager.
+The built-in styles cannot always be adequately analyzed given API limitations.
+Therefore have some unique requirements within Ideate StyleManager.